metaskills/named_seeds/README.md

 #### Integration Notes

-The NamedSeeds gem will hook into Rails/ActiveRecord's `db:setup` task.
+The NamedSeeds gem will hook into ActiveRecord's `db:setup` task.
 This means that new developers can checkout your code and run the normal Rails setup process and see a fully populated development database that has the same seed/fixtures story used by your tests.
 For example:

 ```
 $ bundle